Pod mutations

 2. The controller converts individual node selectors and tolerations into node affinity rules

-3. Pods can then schedule on any node created by the specified templates
+3. Pods can then be scheduled on any node created by the specified templates

 Example consolidation configuration: